Skip to content

 The 7 types of recyclable plastic.

-Where you'll find it Soft drinks bottles, food packaging such as punnets Milk cartons, cleaning products, yoghurt pots, soap dispensers Blister packs, meat trays, pipe fittings, window fittings
+Where you'll find it Soft drinks bottles, food packaging such as punnets Milk cartons, cleaning products, yoghurt pots, soap dispensers Gutters, pipe fittings, window frames

 Food bags, shopping bags, magazine wrapping

-Margarine tubs, microwave meal trays, soup pots Rigid items: Some yoghurt pots, meat trays, aspirin bottles Foam items: packaging This includes other forms of plastic including composites, such as salad bags and crisp packets
+Margarine tubs, microwave meal trays, soup pots Foam items like polystyrene packaging, disposable plates This includes 'other' forms of plastic including composites, such as crisp packets and items like DVDs or sunglasses.

-How to dispose of it At Kerbside Recycling At kerbside recycling Not yet recyclable, with general waste* At collection points in some supermarkets** At kerbside recycling Rigid items: at kerbside recycling Foam items: with general waste Not yet recyclable, with general waste*
+How to dispose of it At Kerbside Recycling At kerbside recycling Not yet recyclable, place in general waste* At collection points in some supermarkets** At kerbside recycling Rigid items: at kerbside recycling.
+Foam items: with general waste Flexible items: At collection points in some supermarkets**

 Next life Most often used to make more PET products Garden furniture, pipes and more milk cartons Most often used to make PVC products Bin liners, plastic furniture and floor tiles Clothing fibres, food containers, speed humps Insulation, foam packaging More crisp packets